We present an alternative to TLS 1.3, by authenticating using only Key-Encapsulation Mechanisms.

 We investigate getting rid of signatures in TLS

-In the RFC for TLS 1.3 ( RFC8446) especially, the key exchange is defined in terms of (EC)DH key shares being exchanged.
+In the RFC for TLS 1.3 (RFC8446) especially, the key exchange is defined in terms of (EC)DH key shares being exchanged.
 This limits us to algorithms which support non-interactive key exchanges, while this is not necessary for the security of TLS 1.3 as defined by RFC8446.1 As we would like to implement (post-quantum) KEMs into TLS 1.3, we will now describe the changes to the spec that would be required.
+As we can phrase (EC)DH key exchange as a key exchange with Key Encapsulation Mechanisms, this does not actually change TLS.

 The new TLS 1.3 standard does not yet provide any support for post-quantum algorithms.
 In this blog post we’ll be talking about how we could negotiate a post-quantum key exchange using a (post-quantum) Key Encapsulation Mechanism (KEM).
 In the NIST Standardisation effort , many KEMs are currently under consideration.